-- WooCommerce plugin (provided via wordpress plugins directory)
+WooCommerce plugin (provided via WordPress plugins directory)

-- OpenCart plugin (provided via opencart plugins directory)
+OpenCart plugin (provided via Opencart plugins directory)

 Out of scope of this program:

-- any prototype or test instances that may temporarily be reachable.
+any WordPress or any prototype or test instances that may temporarily be reachable.

-- Let us know as soon as possible upon discovery of a potential security issue, and we’ll make every effort to quickly resolve the issue.
+Let us know as soon as possible upon discovery of a potential security issue, and we’ll make every effort to quickly resolve the issue.

-- Give us a reasonable amount of time to resolve the issue before any disclosure to the public or a third-party.
+Give us a reasonable amount of time to resolve the issue before any disclosure to the public or a third-party.

-- Vulnerabilities that are exposed publicly as a part of putting together a proof of concept (e.g. website defacement, stored XSS on a public site) are not eligible for a bounty.
+Vulnerabilities that are exposed publicly as a part of putting together a proof of concept (e.g. website defacement, stored XSS on a public site) are not eligible for a bounty.

-- Make a good faith effort to avoid privacy violations, destruction of data, and interruption or degradation of our service.
+Make a good faith effort to avoid privacy violations, destruction of data, and interruption or degradation of our service.
 Only interact with accounts you own or with the explicit permission of the account holder.

-- If any sensitive information is accessed as a part of exploitation, it must not be stored, transferred or otherwise processed after the initial discovery.
-All copies of sensitive information must be returned to TripleA and may not be retained
+If any sensitive information is accessed as a part of exploitation, it must not be stored, transferred or otherwise processed after the initial discovery.
+All copies of sensitive information must be returned to Triple-A and may not be retained

 Always limit exploitation to minimal proof of concept required to demonstrate the vulnerability.
-Do not attempt to access TripleA or users’ accounts or data or post-exploitation of other vulnerabilities.
+Do not attempt to access Triple-A or users’ accounts or data or post-exploitation of other vulnerabilities.
 Stop and report what you have found and request additional testing permission

-- Submit one vulnerability per report, unless you need to chain vulnerabilities to provide impact
+Submit one vulnerability per report, unless you need to chain vulnerabilities to provide impact

-- Reports that include clear steps to reproduce and proof of concept code will be more likely to be accepted
+Reports that include clear steps to reproduce and proof of concept code will be more likely to be accepted

 While researching, we’d like to ask you to refrain from:

-- Denial of service to TripleA services or our merchants’ and partners’ services
+Denial of service to Triple-A services or our merchants’ and partners’ services

-- Degrading performance or service of TripleA services or our merchants’ and partners’ services
+Degrading performance or service of Triple-A services or our merchants’ and partners’ services

-- Spamming (even self-spamming)
+Spamming (even self-spamming)

-Social engineering (including phishing) of any TripleA staff or contractors
+Social engineering (including phishing) of any Triple-A staff or contractors

-Any physical attempts against TripleA or TripleA merchants’ and partners’ property or data centers
+Any physical attempts against Triple-A or Triple-A merchants’ and partners’ property or data centers

-- Accessing private information of TripleA merchants and partners
+Accessing private information of Triple-A merchants and partners

 In order to be eligible for a bounty, you must meet the following requirements:

-- You must be the first reporter of the vulnerability
+You must be the first reporter of the vulnerability

-- Vulnerability must be associated with a domain or application listed above and not applicable to the above exclusions
+Vulnerability must be associated with a domain or application listed above and not applicable to the above exclusions

-- You must not publicly disclose the vulnerability without our prior discretion
+You must not publicly disclose the vulnerability without our prior discretion

-- Vulnerability must have a clearly identified security impact and presented with enough information for investigation and reproduction by TripleA staff
+Vulnerability must have a clearly identified security impact and presented with enough information for investigation and reproduction by Triple-A staff

 Any vulnerabilities reported with the following criteria are not eligible for a bounty:

-- Affecting an ineligible scope
+Affecting an ineligible scope

-- Bugs caused by a third-party website that our JS client is embedded on
+Bugs caused by a third-party website that our JS client is embedded on

 Only affecting outdated browsers/platforms

-- Only affecting the executing user (self-XSS and similar)
+Only affecting the executing user (self-XSS and similar)

-- Caused by misbehaving third-party software/website
+Caused by misbehaving third-party software/website

-- Applicable only through social engineering
+Applicable only through social engineering

-- Pretense being you already have access to affected account (or user’s browser)
+Pretense being you already have access to affected account (or user’s browser)

-- Vulnerabilities considered by TripleA to be of low severity
+Vulnerabilities considered by Triple-A to be of low severity

 Tool outputs are not enough.
 Scanners and automation tools are common trade practice in the security community.
 They often produce many results for further investigation and can yield many false positives.
 Reports from automated tools or scans must include additional analysis to demonstrate the exploitability of the vulnerability to be eligible for bounty awards.

-- When duplicates occur, we only award the first report that we receive
+When duplicates occur, we only award the first report that we receive

 If a vulnerability is fixed in the beta version we will consider it as duplicate

-- Multiple vulnerabilities caused by one underlying issue will be awarded one bounty
+Multiple vulnerabilities caused by one underlying issue will be awarded one bounty

 Remote Code Execution (RCE)

 Injection (SQLi or equivalent)

 Local/Remote File Inclusion (LFI, RFI)

 Account Takeover (depends on the complexity of user interaction)

 Sensitive Data Disclosure or Manipulation (IDOR, memory leak, etc.)

 Server Side Request Forgery (SSRF), non-blind

 Server Side Request Forgery (SSRF), blind

 Corp Admin Stored Cross Site Scripting, blind

-|Stored Cross Site Scripting||$50||$200|
+Stored Cross Site Scripting

 Reflected/Other Cross Site Scripting

 Cross Site Request Forgery (CSRF)

-|Self Cross Site Scripting||$50||$100|
+Self Cross Site Scripting

 Any activities conducted in a manner consistent with this policy will be considered authorized conduct and we will not initiate legal action against you.